Schapat/CsgoConfigurator/README.md

-#upload Files to MySQL Database
+# Upload Files to MySQL Database

+use miniprogramm for encryption decrytion from ascent

 uploads files and saves them into a SQL database as binary data